China and France sign deals worth $15 billion during Macron's visit

-BEIJING (Reuters) - China and France signed contracts totalling $15 billion (£11.65 billion) during a visit by President Emmanuel Macron, a Chinese government official told a news briefing on Wednesday.
+BEIJING (Reuters) - China and France signed contracts totalling $15 billion during a visit by President Emmanuel Macron, a Chinese government official told a news briefing on Wednesday.

 Deals were struck in the fields of aeronautics, energy and agriculture, including approval for 20 French companies to export poultry, beef and pork to China.

-They also agreed to expand a protocol for poultry exports reached this year to include duck and geese as well as foie gras, and to work on a protocol allowing France to export pig semen to China, according to a statement from the French president’s office.
+They also agreed to expand a protocol for poultry exports reached this year to include duck and geese as well as foie gras, and to work on a protocol allowing France to export pig semen to China, said a statement from Macron’s office.

 Macron arrived in China on Monday and was due to leave later on Wednesday.